Managing Cold Sores Before Your Dental Visit in West Ryde

 Cold sore triggers

 The HSV virus ‘hides’ in your nervous system and is usually dormant.
 However, certain triggers can bring it back to activity.
-These triggers include extreme temperatures, sunlight/sunburn, stress, menstruation, and injury to the skin.

 Here is a general list of potential triggers: